telerik/winforms-docs/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application/adding-a-custom-theme-as-a-resource.md

 1. Create a new Windows Application, drag a RadControl, i.e. RadButton, from your Toolbox to your form.

-1. Create a new custom theme and save it somewhere on your hard drive.
+1. Create a new custom theme and save it somewhere on your hard drive (save it as XML files).

 1. Right-click the project node in the Solution Explorer, choose __Add >> Existing Item__ and add the custom theme file(s) together with the theme repository file.
 This will automatically copy the custom theme file in your project's directory.
 You can also add a new folder (__Add >> New Folder__) to place your theme files.